 Go to the section where you can create and view your DNS records.
 (If you are unsure where to find your DNS records, please contact your hosting provider for assistance.)

 For this example, we will be using a GoDaddy account.
-(For instructions on setting up DNS records for other common providers, please go to the Helpful Links section.)

 Please keep in mind that your DNS records may have different labels and displays.
 But essentially every DNS has a name, value (data) and record type.